noglass/pokemmo-enCounter/README.md

 When launching `counter.py` it attempts to select the language defined by your system, if a language spec exists for that language, it will be used.
 Otherwise it will fallback to English.

-If the automatic language detection doesn't work you can manually set the language in the generated `encounters.py` file.:
+If the automatic language detection doesn't work you can manually set the language in the generated `encounters.py` file:

 If you have the `encounters.py` file skip to step 5